Jack and Jill of America

 Jack and Jill of America is an American leadership organization for African American mothers and their children.
 It was established in Philadelphia in 1938.
 The organization aims to improve the quality of life of children, particularly African-American children.

-There are over 230 Jack and Jill chapters in 35 states in the United States, with over 10,000 mother members and 40,000 parents and children.
-It is headquartered in Washington, D.C..
+As of 2022, there are over 230 Jack and Jill chapters in 35 states in the United States, with over 10,000 mother members and 40,000 parents and children.
+It is headquartered at 1930 17th Street NW in Washington, D.C.

 History

 In January 1938, Marion Turner Stubbs organized a group of 12 mothers in Philadelphia, to establish a social and cultural union for their children, who were excluded from many activities due to segregation.
 The group was named Jack and Jill and grew into a leadership organization for mothers and their children.
 The organization aims to improve the quality of life of children, particularly African-American children.
 Its original membership included a number of Black Catholics, one of the largest religious groups in Philadelphia.

 The second chapter of Jack and Jill was established in New York City in 1939.
 Its third chapter was formed in Washington, D.C. in 1940.
 The local group became an inter-city association, expanding to Pittsburgh; Baltimore; Boston; Buffalo; Columbus, Ohio; Durham, North Carolina; and Memphis, Tennessee between 1944 and 1946.
 On June 1, 1946, eight of its ten chapters met and voted to become a national organization.
 It was incorporated in the State of New York on August 28, 1947.